zsteve/wtf/README.md

 # wtf: Wasserstein Tensor Factorisation

-Non-negative matrix and tensor factorisations with a smoothed Wasserstein loss
+A unified framework for non-negative matrix and tensor factorisations with a smoothed Wasserstein loss

 ![pooh bear meme](images/wtf.jpg)

-This repository contains a basic implementation of the method described in the article "Non-negative matrix and tensor factorisations with a smoothed Wasserstein loss".
+This repository contains a basic implementation of the method described in the article "A unified framework for non-negative matrix and tensor factorisations with a smoothed Wasserstein loss".

 ## Requirements
  - PyTorch